 When will you see these new changes?

-The USDA finalized the new label in May 2016.
+The FDA finalized the new label in May 2016.
 They set the original compliance date in July 2018 for businesses with more $10 million in food sales with an additional year for all others.
-However, the USDA has since revisited this ruling and decided to extend the compliance deadline to allow food manufacturer’s more time.
+However, the FDS has since revisited this ruling and decided to extend the compliance deadline to allow food manufacturer’s more time.
 But they haven’t announced a new deadline as of yet.

 To learn more – or see more technical detail, read Nutrition Facts Label Final Rule.